MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompts/calling-nested-functions.md

 ms.service: semantic-kernel
 ---

-# Calling functions within a semantic function
+# Calling functions within a prompt
-In the previous article we demonstrated how to [templatize a semantic function](./templatizing-semantic-functions.md) to make it more reusable.
-In this article, we'll show you how to call other functions _within_ a semantic function to help break up the prompt into smaller pieces.
+In the previous article we demonstrated how to [templatize a prompt](./templatizing-semantic-functions.md) to make it more reusable.
+In this article, we'll show you how to call other functions _within_ a prompt to help break up the prompt into smaller pieces.
 This helps keep LLMs focused on a single task, helps avoid hitting token limits, and allows you to add native code directly into your prompt.

 If you want to see the final solution, you can check out the following samples in the public documentation repository.
 Use the link to the previous solution if you want to follow along.